Spacejazz/HoloView/README.md

 # HoloView
 An AR NFT viewer for mobile devices devloped by the team at [Reality Crisis](https://realitycrisis.io/)

-Team members: Kasmir, Igor, Csabi, Vlad, Nathan
+Team members:
-Email:
+ Kasmir Lehto : kasimir.lehto@realitycrisis.io
+ Igor Dmytrus : igor.dmitrus@realitycrisis.io
+ Csaba Bolyós : bladeszasza@gmail.com
+ Vlad Pereverziev : vladyslav.pereverziev@realitycrisis.io
+ Nathan Lienau : nlienau1@gmail.com

 For more information about Reality Crisis and a deeper breakdown of our experience with this Build UP visit our [medium ](https://medium.com/p/3cf095a15792/edit)site.